If you’re planning a trip to the Hungarian capital, it’s likely that you’ve debated whether staying on the Buda or Pest side is right for you.

 BudaFlats Apartments — If you would rather have an apartment than stay in a hotel, then these flats are a great choice.
 There are a couple of fully-furnished apartments to choose from and a great location for exploring the city.

 Not quite what you’re looking for?
 Click here to browse other options in Buda!

 If you’re looking for a lively and dynamic Budapest experience and would to be right in the heart of all the action of the Hungarian capital, then Pest the side of the Danube may be the place for you!

 One great merit of the Pest side is that it is also a bit more cosmopolitan and a great portion of sites are located within easy walking distance of each other.
-In fact, if you don’t want to, it is actually perfectly viable to visit most of the city’s top attractions on foot easily if you’re based on the Pest side.
+If you don’t want to, it is perfectly viable to visit most of the city’s top attractions on foot easily if you’re based on the Pest side.

 And finally, as mentioned in the “accessibility” section above, Pest is a better option if you would rather see the majority of the city on foot.
 If you don’t want your travel budget to go to metro tickets or taxi rides, then Pest is the area to stay in.

 In general, while there is no significant difference, staying on the Pest side of the city may work out to be marginally less expensive than the Buda side with all things considered.

 The vast majority of Budapest’s top attractions lie on the Pest side of the city and if you plan to do a lot of sightseeing, then this is the easiest side to base yourself on if you want to maximise efficiency.